Related Conditions & Treatments

 - Store prescription medicine and alcohol safely.

-- Properly dispose of any medications.
+- Correctly dispose of any medicines.
 Do not share prescription drugs with others.

 Key points about substance abuse or dependence